 Best of Both Worlds?
 SSD and HDD Combo Hybrids

 You’ll have to spend a lot of time reading the fine print to find a web hosting plan with both HDD and SSD storage, but they do exist — particularly at the VPS and dedicated server levels, which allow for much more flexibility when crafting your hosting architecture.
+For instance, SSDs are great at delivering websites and applications at speed, while the larger capacities of HDDs work well for storing archives and backups.

 For personal computing, however, you don’t necessarily have to choose between storage capacity or speed.
 We’ve already shared how you can create your own hybrid desktop or laptop when upgrading your operating system to an SSD, but hardware vendors have begun manufacturing and selling combination drives, sometimes called SSHDs for solid-state hybrid drives, as individual components or as a feature on a full computer.
 With computer storage, hard disk drives and solid-state drives are a win-win situation — stronger together than apart.